9 Reasons I Like Asparagus, 2 Reasons I don’t, and 5 Tasty Recipes

 9. Alkalizes the Body

 Like almost all vegetables, asparagus helps to balance out, what for most individuals is an overly acidic diet.
-Being more alkaline creates greater energy, beautiful skin, and stronger immune system and less degenerative diseases.
+Being more alkaline creates greater energy, beautiful skin, and a stronger immune system and less degenerative diseases.

 Buy It Fresh and Use It Right Away!